 - Letter three: Neurological Disorder

-- Letter four: A wide assortment of physical and mental health issues
+- Letter four: Wide assortment health issues

 - Letter five: Pain in knees, hip and back

-- Letter six: Bipolar disorder, plus physical health problems
+- Letter six: Bipolar disorder, plus physical health

 - Letter seven: Follow up to letter six